 1. Indoor Picnic

-This idea for an inexpensive date night is one that can be as dressed up or casual as you desire.
+These Valentine's day date ideas for an inexpensive date night is one that can be as dressed up or casual as you desire.
 You could make it a fancier picnic by including dishes like lobster and Champaign.

 However, you could also make it more casual by sticking with sandwiches and sweet tea.
 Either way, the weather can’t rain on your plans when you plan on dining on the floor of your living room.